This week go behind the trace of the jewel of the Bordeaux vineyards: the Chateau Yquem.

 It was not until the mid 16th century when it became an actual winery.

-In 1711, the royal treasury, then undermined by costly wars of Louis XIV, agreed the sale of the Castle to the family of Savage.
+In 1711, the royal treasury, then undermined by costly wars of Louis XIV, agreed the sale of the Chateau d’Yquem to the family of Sauvage.

 Only three generations later the property passed to the Lur Saluces through marriage in 1785 by Françoise Josephine de Sauvage d’Yquem to the Count Louis-Amédée de Lur Saluces.

 The property will remain in the heritage of the family of Lur Saluces until 1999, when Louis Vuitton (LVMH) became the largest shareholder of Castle (the remaining shares still owned by the family).

 In 2004, the management of the property was transferred from Alexandre de Lur Saluces to Pierre Lurton.